www.tomtom.com | £269.99

 In terms of the styling, you can choose from a huge range of strap colours and it is both light and comfortable to wear.
 Screen visibility in direct light is also impressive, second only to the Garmin Fenix 5 and, while we preferred the depth of features and menus on the Garmin and Suunto Traverse Black, the TomTom seems to do all of the important stuff well, and for a good price.

-In a line: Is well up to the job, but doesn’t do it quite as comprehensively as some other watches on the market.
+The TomTom Adventurer is well up to the job, but doesn’t do it quite as comprehensively as some other watches on the market.

 This review first appeared in Adventure Travel magazine issue 130 as part of a group test of outdoor watches.